Antonio-Vav/Network-Security-Research/Environment-Variables-Experimentation.md

 ## Task 3 – execve() & Enviroment Variables
 ![Task 3 Screenshot](images/images/3.png)
 ![Task 3 Screenshot](images/images/3.1.1.png)
-I ran a program calling `execve()` first with a `NULL` environment and then passing `environ`.
+I ran a program calling `execve()` first with a NULL environment and then passing `environ`.
 The NULL run produced no environment output, but the `environ` run printed the full environment list.
 This shows `execve()` only provides environment variables if they are specifically passed.

 ---

 ## Task 4 – system() & Enviroment Variables
 ![Task 4 Screenshot](images/images/4.png)
-I executed `/usr/bin/env` from a small C program via `system()`, and the output matched the calling shell’s environment.
-This confirms `system()` invokes a shell (`/bin/sh -c ...`) and thus inherits the caller’s environment.
-It highlights why calling shell commands can propagate untrusted variables.
+I executed `/usr/bin/env` from a small C program by dangerously using the system function and the output matched the calling shell’s environment.
+This confirms `system()` invokes a shell following the path and by doing so, inherits the caller’s environment.
+It highlights why calling shell commands using system can be risky.

 ---